meshachpierre/meshachpierre.github.io/_pages/research.md

 *Published*

+- Hayes W. M., O'Shea, B. J., **Pierre M.A.**, Wilson A., Bicknell J.E.
+(2023) Bird communities across different levels of human settlement: a comparative analysis from two northern Amazonian ecoregions. *Science of the Total Environment*.
+[Decision: Accepted]
+- Sillero-Zubiri C., Ardiantiono, Caruso F., Eshete G., Sanjeewani N., **Pierre M.A**.
+(2023).<a href = "https://doi.org/10.1017/S0030605323000698"> From conflict to coexistence: Riding the challenges arising from an ever-expanding human-wildlife interface</a>. *Oryx*, **57(4)**, 409-410.
 - **Pierre M.A.**, Jacobsen K.S., Hallett M.T., Harris A.E.M., Melville A., Barnabas H., Sillero-Zubiri C. (2023).<a href = "https://doi.org/10.1111/csp2.12848"> Drivers of human-black caiman (Melanosuchus niger) conflict in Indigenous communities in the North Rupununi wetlands, SW Guyana</a>. *Conservation Science and Practice,* **5(1)**, e12848 .
 - Harris A.E.M., Maharaj G., Hallett M.T., **Pierre M.A.**, Chesney C., Melville A. (2023). <a href = "https://doi.org/10.1080/10871209.2022.2043491"> The influence of diet overlap and nest-site aggression on human-black caiman conflict in Guyana</a>. *Human Dimensions of Wildlife.* **28(4)**
 - Fisher J.C., Mistry J., **Pierre M.A.**, Yang H., Harris A., Hunte N., Fernandes D., Bicknell J.E., Davies Z.G.
 (2021). <a href = "https://rgs-ibg.onlinelibrary.wiley.com/doi/10.1111/geoj.12406">Using participatory video to share people’s experiences of neotropical urban green and blue spaces with decision-makers</a>. *The Geographical Journal* **00**:1-15.